Gluten Free Diet

 Non-coeliac gluten sensitivityGluten-containing grains (as for coeliac)Evidence still evolving — trial and observe

-IBS / FODMAP sensitivityOften wheat-specific fructans (not gluten itself)Sourdough wheat, small portions — seek dietitian advice
+IBS / FODMAP sensitivityOften wheat-specific fructans (not gluten itself)Sourdough wheat, small portions — seek health writer advice

 Safe Gluten-Free Grain Alternatives